reaandrew/techdetector/README.md

 ## Features

 - **Comprehensive Scanning**: Analyze entire repositories or all repositories within a GitHub organization.

 - **Multi-Language Support**: Detect technologies across various programming languages including Go, Python, Java, JavaScript, C#, and more.

 - **Cloud Service Detection**: Identify cloud services from AWS, Azure, and GCP based on code patterns.
+    - Detect AWS and Azure resources in Terraform files
+    - Detect Azure resources in Bicep files
+    - Detect AWS resources in CloudFormation files

 - **Framework Identification**: Recognize popular frameworks such as Spring Boot, Django, Express.js, and more.

 - **Library Extraction**: Parse package files to extract library dependencies.

 - **Dockerfile Analysis**: Analyze Dockerfiles to identify used directives and configurations.

 - **Customizable Reports**: Generate detailed reports in XLSX format to visualize the detected technologies.

 ## Installation